 I frequently get emails like this, so I know how to handle them.

 I think Daniel was surprised by my question.
 He probably wanted me say, “Practice X exercise for Y problem.”
 And sometimes, I do answer that way.
 But not often, and certainly not in this case.

 Are You Taking Your Medicine?

-This dosage gives the best results.
 Of course, it’s critical that you also follow the 3 Golden Rules of practice.
 Someone just going through the motions won’t get results.
 But if you’ve learned the 5-Phase Routine, if you follow the 3 Golden rules while practicing twice a day, then you’re going to get results.
-Great results.
+Great results!